Table Of Contents

 4. Pin your biggest news to your profile

 You should pin your latest or biggest news to your profile.
 This is what your followers should focus on when they look at your profile.
 This tweet can be kept pinned for many months until you find something bigger to pin on your profile.
+Your product launches, brand campaigns, collaborations, and many more could also be excellent first tweet ideas.
 The pinned tweet can be:

 - The latest product launch